-The Computer Misuse and Cybercrimes Act No. 5 of 2018 (CMCA) introduced a comprehensive framework for cybercrime offences in Kenya.
-Several of its provisions have direct implications for technology companies and digital platforms.
+The Computer Misuse and Cybercrimes Act 2018 (CMCA), formally Act No. 5 of 2018, introduced a comprehensive framework for cybercrime offences in Kenya.
+Several of its provisions have direct implications for technology companies and digital platforms, and getting the section numbers right matters in practice, since a compliance memo or a contract indemnity clause that cites the wrong provision can leave a genuine risk unaddressed while appearing to cover it.

 Data Security Obligations